TMAC-Coding/docs/activity_rules.md

    - You must participate and finish at least tier one of solo war.
  * **Punishments:**
    - If you do not complete the minimum tier required of solo war in 2 KvK's in a row you will be kicked.
 (Note: will be increased to tier two when activity in KvK is increased)
+   - If you get 0 points without an valid reason you will immediately be kicked.
+We understand real life comes first, just please notify us.
  * **Why?:**
    - More points you get in your solo war, higher the points we get in guild war.
 Higher tier we get in guild war better rewards we get as a whole.